guillaumepotier/gettext.js/README.md

-There are plenty good i18n libraries out there, notably [Jed](https://github.com/SlexAxton/Jed) and [i18n-next](http://i18next.com/), but either there are too complex and too heavy, or they do not embrace fully the gettext API and philosophy.
+There are plenty good i18n libraries out there, notably [Jed](https://github.com/SlexAxton/Jed) and [i18n-next](http://i18next.com/), but either they are too complex and too heavy, or they do not embrace fully the gettext API and philosophy.

 There is also [gettext.js](https://github.com/Orange-OpenSource/gettext.js)